rationalpov/mentalModel/lawOfBigNumbers.md

 #
-Mental Model: Law of big numbers
+Mental Model: Law of big numbers (regression to the mean)

 ## Discipline: Mathematics